danmofo/dotfiles/README.md

 ## TODO

-1. Fill in missing files.
-2. Add steps to apply the theme.
+1. Add steps to apply the theme.
+2. Add a way to restore to previous versions in the backup directory.
+3. Re add things to the Mac path as I discover what I broke...
+4. Spend some more time learning Bash scripting as there are several areas I'd like to improve on